limestone-finance/limestone-api/README.md

 [Source code](https://github.com/limestone-finance/limestone-api)

 ## 📖 Documentation
-This readme should provide you with all the required information for starting using limestone api.
-If you want to see the full documentation visit [docs.limestone.finance](https://docs.limestone.finance)
+This readme should provide you with all the information you need to start using limestone api.
+If you want to see the full documentation, visit [docs.limestone.finance](https://docs.limestone.finance)

 ## 📦 Installation